AbdallaZ/Python3-for-Hacking/1-PortScanner/README.md

-# Simple yet Fast port scanner with Python3
+# Simple yet Fast port scanner in Python3
 - Currently it uses IP only

 # To Do: